 LaGuardia Community College is dedicated to serving veterans of all eras and assisting them with the transition into their next phase of life.
 Veterans Workforce Initiatives facilitates enrollment of veterans into a variety of free and affordable training or pre-college programs while also offering case management and other support services.
-For more information call (718) 482-5231.
+For more information call (718) 482-5231 or email ddaza@lagcc.cuny.edu.